Royal Initiatives and Development Projects

-His Majesty King Abdullah II’s initiatives were launched to implement a vision to enhance the living conditions and standards of citizens, especially in poverty pockets.
+His Majesty King Abdullah II’s initiatives were launched to implement a vision to enhance the living conditions and standards of citizens.
 These initiatives build on various achievements and encompass several sectors — health, education, youth, the safeguarding of holy sites, social development and productive projects.

-As His Majesty King Abdullah II ascended to the Throne on 7 February 1999, several Royal initiatives were launched that built on Jordan’s achievements and implemented His Majesty’s vision for enhancing citizens’ living conditions, especially in poverty pockets.
+As His Majesty King Abdullah II ascended to the Throne on 7 February 1999, several Royal initiatives were launched that built on Jordan’s achievements and implemented His Majesty’s vision for enhancing citizens’ living conditions.
 Today, these initiatives encompass a range of sectors, such as healthcare, education, youth, custodianship over holy sites, social development and income-generating projects.

 Established in 2001, as a non-governmental organisation, the King Abdullah II Fund for Development (KAFD) strives to improve living conditions in the Kingdom’s governorates by implementing social, educational and economic programmes aimed at distributing sustainable development gains through partnerships with the private sector and civil society institutions.